svrooij/node-sonos-ts/README.md

 - `SONOS_LISTENER_PORT` The port the event listener should listen on.
 Also send to the device. `6329 = default`

 If none of these environment variables are set it will just use the default port and the first found non-internal ip.

+## Debugging

+This library makes use of [node debug](https://www.npmjs.com/package/debug), if you want to see debug logs you can set the `DEBUG` environment variable to one of the following values.
+If you run the examples with the VSCode debug task, this variable is set to `sonos:*` so you should see all the logs.

+- `DEBUG=sonos:*` -> See all debug logs.
+- `DEBUG=sonos:device` -> See all debug logs from the SonosDevice class.
+- `DEBUG=sonos:service:*` -> See all debug logs for all the various services (this is where most of the magic happens).
+- `DEBUG=sonos:service:[service_name]` -> See all debug logs for a specific service.
+- `DEBUG=sonos:service:*:[ip]` -> See all debug logs for all the various services for a single device (this is where most of the magic happens).
+- `DEBUG=sonos:metadata` -> See all debug logs for the metadata helper.

 ## Contributing